 Best Hotels in Choluteca

 The climate is hot and dry, in contrast to the humidity of the north coast.
 Regardless, you will find the same hospitality that is famous to Honduras.
 Choluteca sees tourism as an important activity that has focused more on the north coast region than elsewhere in the country.
 Yet they have resolved to get a piece of the action themselves.
 The city is a bustling commercial and agricultural hub.
-You will find that Choluteca offers the traveler a wide selection of hotels.
+You will find that the city offers the traveler a wide selection of hotels in Choluteca.
 At the top of the line you will find the pleasant Hacienda Gualiqueme.
 There are other good hotels, such as the La Fuente, Camino Real and Internacional.

 There are a variety of banks in town that support the local entrepreneurs.
 The main economic activity derives from cattle ranching, shrimp farming and fishing.
 ATM machines are plentiful and easy to find.
 There are also several great restaurants, with my favorite being El Torito, an outstanding steak house.